 Objective.
 Designate, maintain, and enhance the quality, and increase the amount of permanently protected open space in the Arcata Planning Area, including: natural resource areas; resource production areas; outdoor recreation areas; and areas subject to health and safety hazards.
-These areas are to be protected, linked together ~~in a network~~ wherever practical for habitat connectivity~~accessibility~~, managed for resource production, and maintained for enjoyment by City residents and visitors.
+These areas are to be protected, linked together in a network wherever practical for accessibility, managed for resource production, and maintained for enjoyment by City residents and visitors.

-- OS-1a Designation of open space lands with native biotic resources and ecosystems.
+OS-1a Designation of open space lands with native biotic resources and ecosystems.
 The native biotic resources of the forested western slopes of Fickle Hill, river and creek riparian zones, the Arcata and Aldergrove Marshes, and Arcata Bay tidelands and sloughs are unique ecosystems that have important habitat values in addition to their other open space values.
-These areas as designated on Map OS-a shall be protected as open space for their resource values. - OS-1b Open Space Plan Map.
+These areas as designated on Map OS-a shall be protected as open space for their resource values.

+OS-1b Open Space Plan Map.
 The areas designated as open space are shown on Figure OS-a.
-Generally, these lands ~~are have designated as A-E, NR, or PF~~Agriculture-Exclusive (A-E), Natural Resource (NR), or Public Facility (PF) ~~on the~~ land use ~~map~~designations.
-Other lands, where identified open space resources have been preserved through easements or other means, are also subject to this element's policies. - OS-1c Relationship to Resource Conservation and Management and Public Safety Elements. ~~This element identifies~~d hazard areas ~~that~~ shall be maintained as open space for the benefit of the community.
-The policies of this element and Public Safety Element policies ~~found in the Public Safety Element~~ provide common direction for ~~the~~ hazard area designation and avoidance ~~of hazard areas~~.
-The natural open space features of these areas, such as vegetation, shall be retained, except where they contribute to instability or increased d hazards.
+Generally, these lands are designated as A-E, NR, or PF on the land use map.
+Other lands, where identified open space resources have been preserved through easements or other means, are also subject to this element's policies.

+OS-1c Relationship to Resource Conservation and Management and Public Safety

+Elements.
+This element identifies hazard areas that shall be maintained as open space for the benefit of the community.
+The policies of this element and policies found in the Public Safety Element provide common direction for the designation and avoidance of hazard areas.
+The natural open space features of these areas, such as vegetation, shall be retained, except where they contribute to instability or increase hazards.

 OS-1d Linkages between open space areas.
-Linkage of open Open space landslinks, especially alongin biological corridors and greenways, is important for animalwildlife migration, non-motorized vehicle transportation, and community recreation, and shall be encouraged.
+Linkage of open space lands, especially along biological corridors and greenways, is important for animal migration, non-motorized vehicle transportation, and community recreation, and shall be encouraged.
 Trails along levees or adjacent to railroad tracks and street rights-of-way can serve as links to parks, open space, and natural areas.
 Easements shall also be considered as a lower cost alternative to preserving links between open space.
-The City shall preserve or create corridors in underserved areas, such as the Valley West neighborhood, to prepare for future linkages.

 OS-1e Appropriate uses and development limitations within open space lands.
 Certain open space areas contain wetlands and other critical habitat, and must be preserved in a natural condition and enhanced.
 Other areas can accommodate managed activities such as mining and timber harvesting, subject to sustainable yield policies RC-6 and RC-8 in the Resource Conservation & Management Element, while other areas shall be designated for interpretive and recreational use.
-Each designated open space area of the City shall be evaluated by the appropriate City advisory board (e.g., Creeks & Wetlands & Creeks, Forest Management Committee) to determine the resources present, the acceptable use levelsofuse, and appropriate preservationmanagement.
-The management of, and development in, open Open space areas management and use are subject toguided by applicable policiesof the Resource Conservation and Management and Land Use Elements policies.
+Each designated open space area of the City shall be evaluated by the appropriate City advisory board (e.g., Creeks & Wetlands Committee) to determine the resources present, the acceptable level of use, and appropriate preservation.
+The management of, and development in, open space areas are subject to applicable policies of the Resource Conservation and Management and Land Use Elements.

 OS-1f Designation of lands with scenic, aesthetic, historic, and cultural value.
-The City has scenic routes, including State Routes-Highway 101 and State Route255 - Samoa Boulevard; vistas, including the forested slopes of Fickle Hill, and the Arcata Bottoms; and areas of historic and cultural value, such as the Plaza.
+The City has scenic routes, including State Route 101 and Samoa Boulevard; vistas, including the forested slopes of Fickle Hill and the Arcata Bottoms; and areas of historic and cultural value, such as the Plaza.
 The open and natural characteristics of these areas shall be maintained.
-Policies for retaining scenic vistas and landscape features are included in the Community-Design and Arcata Gateway Area Plan Elementsof theGeneral Plan.
+Policies for retaining scenic vistas and landscape features are included in the Community Design Element of the General Plan.